MykhailoDm/rock-and-mock-mines-detector/README.md

 ```
 python app.py
 ```
 *Note:* Location of a model is specified in a MODEL_LOCATION constant at the start of the file.
+Location of sonar.csv is specified in a SONAR_CSV_LOCATION constant at the start of the file as well.

 After application has started, you can visit the home page via going to http://127.0.0.1:5000/.
 There you can provide sonar data, a comma-separated 60 numbers just like in sonar.csv.
 Example: